 When choosing poles, I pay particular attention to grip, because my main goal is to be able to ski in the same way as on the slopes

-Grip shapes can be broadly divided into three patterns depending on how you hold the pole.
+Grip shapes can be broadly classified into three patterns depending on how you hold the pole:

-For me, the grip with my thumb over the grip head, as shown in this photo, is the most relaxing and also stabilizes arm positioning.
-The KG-M grip introduced below is just right for me, as I don't have large hands, and the grip head shape makes it easy for my thumb to fit over it.
+I find the grip where the thumb covers the grip head, as shown in this photo, to be the most relaxing and provides the most stable arm positioning.
+The KG-M grip introduced below is just right for me, as I don't have large hands, and has a grip head shape that makes it easy to cover with the thumb.

 If you're going to be skiing for a long time, like "top to bottom," you need to be careful about this, otherwise your arms will pump up and you won't be able to do the stock work necessary to maintain balance and timing.
 In the worst case scenario, you might even drop your poles

-It's a grip I'd recommend to those with relatively small hands and those who are troubled by the large grip of overseas models.
-It can accommodate a variety of grip styles, so
+This grip is recommended for people with relatively small hands and those who have trouble with the large grip size of overseas models.
+It can also accommodate various grip styles,

 KG-M

-My favorite poles are the "Swix Sonic R1."
+My go-to ski poles are the "Swix Sonic R1."

-They're incredibly lightweight and durable carbon poles.
-Many poles with multi-handle grips feel heavy and unbalanced.
+They are incredibly lightweight and durable carbon poles.
+Ski poles with multi-handle grips often feel heavy and have poor weight balance.

-specially shaped powder ring reduces both material and air resistance, which may also contribute to the light feel.
+specially shaped powder rings also help to reduce material and air resistance, which may contribute to the feeling of lightness!

-The grips may appear large and difficult to hold, but surprisingly, it's not.
-I highly recommend these poles for skiers who rely on timing with their pole work.
+The grips may look large and difficult to hold at first glance, but surprisingly, that's not the case.
+I would highly recommend these poles to skiers who use pole work to time their movements.

-By the way, I found the existing poles too long, so I cut them off by 10 cm.
+By the way, the original product is too long for me, so I cut 10 centimeters off.
 Please contact the store for more information!

 SWIX|SONIC R1